devlinjunker/template.github.semver/CONTRIBUTING.md

 #### Hooks
-Git Hooks can be added in the `.git/hooks` directory (I prefer to create symbolic link to another place in the repo so they can be committed for every developer. e.g. store the hook scripts in `./hooks`, after git repo set up use `ln -s ./hooks/ ./.git/hooks`)
+Git Hooks are scripts that can be run during certain parts of the Git process (after committing, before pushing, etc).
+Git Hooks can be added in the `.git/hooks` directory (I prefer to create symbolic link to another place in the repo so they can be committed for every developer. e.g. store the hook scripts in `./hooks`, after git repo set up use `ln -s ./hooks/ ./.git/hooks`).

-To create a hook, you'll need to add a script file to the directory with the name of the hook from [this list](https://git-scm.com/docs/githooks#_hooks). (e.g. to run a script before a commit is saved -- to verify the contents of the commit, verify the app builds, etc -- you would create `./.git/hooks/pre-commit.sh`)
+To create a hook, you add a script file (or symbolic link to one) in the `.git/hooks/` directory with the name of the hook from [this list](https://git-scm.com/docs/githooks#_hooks). (e.g. to run a script before a commit is saved -- to verify the contents of the commit, verify the app builds, etc -- you would create `./.git/hooks/pre-commit`).

+There are a few examples of Git hooks in this project to enforce branch name conventions and commit message style, please review the documentation in the `scripts/hooks/` directory to understand how they work and use them in your project.

 #### Workflows
-[Git Workflows/Actions](https://docs.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow) are added in `.github/workflows`.
-These are created with YAML files that define when the workflow should run and the steps it should take.
+[GitHub Workflows/Actions](https://docs.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow) are commands that can be run on GitHub servers, these are added in `.github/workflows` and defined with YAML files that express when the workflow should run and the steps it should take.

-Github can then enforce that these workflows are successful before Pull Requests are merged via the [Branch Settings Page](../../settings/branches).
+Github can enforce that these workflows are successful before Pull Requests are merged via the [Branch Settings Page](../../settings/branches), it can also trigger them after users perform certain actions or they can be manually triggered to run.

 **[Label Manager](./.github/workflows/manage-labels.yml)**
 This project defines the Github Labels in a [YAML file](./.github/labels.yaml) that is managed by the [Github Labeler Action](https://github.com/marketplace/actions/github-labeler).